The Ultimate Guide to the Louvre

 Sully Wing

 The Sully Wing is located between the Denon Wing and the Richelieu Wing and is named after M. Sully (1559-1641), Chief Minister of King Henri IV.
-In the Sully Wing, visitors can see the Medieval Louvre, the Egyptian Antiquities, and the Venus of Milo.
+In the Sully Wing, you can see the Medieval Louvre, the Egyptian Antiquities, and the Venus of Milo.

 Richelieu Wing

 On the Louvre map, the Richelieu Wing faces Rue de Rivoli.
 The Richelieu Wing is named after Cardinal Richelieu (1585-1642), the Chief Minister of King Louis XIII.
-In the Richelieu Wing, visitors can see French paintings and sculptures, Napoleon III’s apartments, and Near Eastern Antiquities.
+In the Richelieu Wing, you can see French paintings and sculptures, Napoleon III’s apartments, and Near Eastern Antiquities.

 5.3 Take a Louvre Must-See Map